 The connectivity problem in Africa has been going on for a long time now.
-But no one has offered any solution to the problems related to this, neither have they tried to solve that.
+But no one has offered any solution to the problems related to this, and nor have they tried to solve it.
 But Google has taken the initiative to help solve the poor connectivity and the high cost of data in Africa.
 Google is releasing an app in Africa that will either ease or completely solve the problem.
 Google has said in a blog post that the app named Google Go will reduce the amount of data needed to display search results by 40 percent and allows previous searches to be accessed offline.

 Google Go provides a lighter, faster way to search.
 More and more Africans are coming online every year, using mobile phones as their primary and sometimes only internet device.
 But weak data connectivity, high data costs and low RAM or storage space often make it hard for people to get the most out of the internet. – Christina Lin, Facebook products marketing manager for sub-Saharan Africa